ApiLogicServer/Docs/docs/index.md

 **Logic Bank Code, *With Context***

-Much better results are obtained when the prompt has available context.
+Excellent results are obtained when the prompt has available context.
 Copilot turns our Natural Language requirements into Logic Bank code, requiring only minor adjustments.

-Of course, the Logic Bank engine (part of API Logic Server) is required for actual execution.
-Watch it in the video below.
+And this is ***far preferable** to generating logic code -- it's much better to understand and maintain the 5 rules than the 200 lines of generated code.

 &nbsp;

 **Conclusion**

 As perhaps expected, large scale sub-system creation from GenAI is not practical.
-However, it is a great driver for engines, and for coding.
+However, it is a great driver for engines, and for creating code snippets.
 API Logic Server leverages these strengths, and provides the missing microservice logic automation.

+Of course, the Logic Bank engine (part of API Logic Server) is required for actual execution.
+Watch it in the video below.
 </details>

 &nbsp;